larrycameron80/Spendcoin/README.md

 In Ethereum Wallet / Mist, select the CONTRACTS tab and click WATCH CONTRACT to open the Watch contract window.
 Then:

-- Under CONTRACT NAME, enter STORJ
+- Under CONTRACT NAME, enter SPND

 - Under CONTRACT ADDRESS, enter `0xDDD460bBD9F79847ea08681563e8A9696867210C`